Right from when I was a little girl, I remember wanting to be the best!

 I can’t even remember how I got to the medical centre, but I do remember that at the end of the conversation with the practise nurse, I was given a diagnosis of depression.
 This was a shock to me and everyone who knew me but now I look back on my life in the run up to that day it’s not really a surprise that I reached the point of burn out.

-From the outside I appeared to have everything; career, family, nice house etc. But on the inside, I was full of self-doubt and questions about whether I was doing enough, being enough and achieving enough.
+From the outside I appeared to have everything; career, family, nice house etc. But on the inside, I was full of negative thoughts which fed self-doubt and continual questions about whether I was doing enough, being enough and achieving enough.
 On top of that, I had a very noisy inner critic and a lack of self-care and self-prioritisation.
-I also spent far too many years in a relationship which was not right for me.
+I had also spent far too many years in a relationship which was not right for me.

 I had held everything together!